RobertGardner/lfz-final-project/README.md

 #### Verify the client

 1. A React app has already been created for you.
-1. Take a minute to look over the code in `client/src/App.js` to get an idea of what it is doing.
+1. Take a minute to look over the code in `client/src/App.tsx` to get an idea of what it is doing.
-1. Go to [http://localhost:3000](http://localhost:3000) in your browser.
+1. Go to the app in your browser.
 You should see the message from the server below the React logo, and in the browser console.
    ![](md.assets/client-server.png)
 1. If you see the message from the server in your browser you are good to go, your client and server are communicating.